NAMADAJR/Phase-1-week-2-codechallange/readme.md

 }
 ```

-This are the event listeners that enable the buttons to function
+This are the event listeners that enable the buttons to function.
 ```js
 document.getElementById("addItem").addEventListener("click", addItem);
 document.getElementById("clearList").addEventListener("click", clearList);